syncfusion-content/blazor-docs/blazor/tabs/header.md

 </style>
 ```

-Output be like the below.

 ![Icon Positions](./images/headerStyle.png)

 ## Icon positions

-You can customize the position of the Tab header icons using the [IconPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TabHeader.html#Syncfusion_Blazor_Navigations_TabHeader_IconPosition) property.
+The position of the Tab header icons can be customized using the [IconPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TabHeader.html#Syncfusion_Blazor_Navigations_TabHeader_IconPosition) property.
 This property depends on the header items [IconCSS](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TabHeader.html#Syncfusion_Blazor_Navigations_TabHeader_IconCss) property.
 By default, Tab header icon is placed on left position.
 The position values are as follows:

 * **Left**: Icon is placed on the left of the Tab header item.
 * **Right**: Icon is placed on the right of the Tab header item.